Social Networks and the Average Person

 Currently, we live in a world where the average person cannot go a single day without visiting a social networking medium such as Facebook, Twitter or Snapchat.

 These services all have one thing in common: they operate on a flat, non-dimensional platform called a website (or an app in some cases).
 You can move the page up, down and side-to-side.
 You can also click on what you want, and the screen changes to load the page requested.

-But, what if you could still share information with friends and family, but do it in a 3D simulated world with a virtual self (called an avatar) that represents you as an individual?
+But what if you could still share information with friends and family in a 3D-simulated world with a virtual self (called an avatar) that represents you as an individual?

-In SL you are completely immersed in a virtual space that you can share with your friends, family, and even meet new people.
+In SL you are completely immersed in a virtual space that you can share with your friends and family and even meet new people.

 As of 2018, there are currently over 57 million registered accounts with Second Life, 350,000 new registrations on average are created monthly, and there are 50+ million chat messages sent daily.

 With your Second Life avatar, you can take self-expression to a whole new level.
 You can clothe it, shape it to be whatever shape that you want (fat, skinny, tall, short), change the skin color, change the hairstyle, or you can even have your avatar represent you as an animal, like a lion or wolf.
 It's totally up to you how you choose to design your avatar.